JP12025/hicking2/README.md

 # When to Do it

-By Sunday, february 23, 2025 at 11:59 PM
+By Sunday, february 8, 2025 at 11:59 PM

 # How to Test

-Test your script with command `./check hicking2.py`
+Test your script with command `./check hicking2.py` or `pytest test_hichking.py`

 Or run tests directly as follows:
 ```bash